polca/premise/docs/transform.rst

 - hydrogen supply, from SMR of nat. gas, with CCS, by truck, as liquid, over 500 km
 - hydrogen supply, from electrolysis, by truck, as liquid organic compound, over 500 km
 - hydrogen supply, from gasification of biomass, by truck, as liquid organic compound, over 500 km
-- hydrogen supply, from ATR of nat. gas, by CNG pipeline, as gaseous, over 500 km
-- hydrogen supply, from ATR of nat. gas, with CCS, by truck, as gaseous, over 500 km
 - hydrogen supply, from SMR of nat. gas, with CCS, by truck, as gaseous, over 500 km
 - hydrogen supply, from SMR of biogas, with CCS, by CNG pipeline, as gaseous, over 500 km
 - hydrogen supply, from SMR of nat. gas, by truck, as gaseous, over 500 km
-- hydrogen supply, from ATR of biogas, by truck, as liquid organic compound, over 500 km
-- hydrogen supply, from ATR of nat. gas, with CCS, by ship, as liquid, over 2000 km
 - hydrogen supply, from SMR of nat. gas, by H2 pipeline, as gaseous, over 500 km
 - hydrogen supply, from gasification of biomass, with CCS, by truck, as liquid organic compound, over 500 km
 - hydrogen supply, from gasification of biomass, by ship, as liquid, over 2000 km
-- hydrogen supply, from gasification of biomass by heatpipe reformer, with CCS, by truck, as liquid organic compound, over 500 km
-- hydrogen supply, from ATR of biogas, with CCS, by CNG pipeline, as gaseous, over 500 km
-- hydrogen supply, from ATR of biogas, with CCS, by truck, as gaseous, over 500 km
-- hydrogen supply, from ATR of nat. gas, by truck, as liquid, over 500 km
-- hydrogen supply, from gasification of biomass by heatpipe reformer, by truck, as gaseous, over 500 km

 Each supply route is associated with specific losses.
 Losses for the transport of H2 by truck and hydrogen pipelines, and losses